po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

     * 🙋 It allows us to communicate with server-side APIs and request their data.

-* Explain to the class we need learn how to handle debug fetch requests @FIXME:
+* Explain to the class we need learn how to debug fetch requests @FIXME:

 * Go to [Response Documentation](https://developer.mozilla.org/en-US/docs/Web/API/Response) and then scroll down to response properties.